telliott99/MyMath/conics/ellipse.rst

 Equation of the ellipse
 =======================

 We have enough to derive the equation of the ellipse, with a moderate amount of algebra.
-Recall the definition of constant distance from the foci together of :math:`2a`:
+Recall the definition that the sum of the distances to the two foci together is a constant, equal to :math:`2a`:

 .. math::